bgoonz/gists-revamp/by-extension/markdown/Quick-Web-.md

 <em>Watch in real time as visitors navigate through your website.
 Are they flowing through your site the way you expect…</em>statcounter.com</a><a href="https://statcounter.com/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://clicky.com/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://clicky.com/"><strong>Real Time Web Analytics</strong><br />
-<em>Clicky Web Analytics is simply the best way to monitor, analyze, and react to your blog or web site’s traffic in real…</em>clicky.com</a><a href="https://clicky.com/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>Clicky Web Analytics is simply the best way to monitor, analyze, and react to your blog or web site's traffic in real…</em>clicky.com</a><a href="https://clicky.com/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://matomo.org/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://matomo.org/"><strong>Matomo - The Google Analytics alternative that protects your data</strong><br />
-<em>Matomo’s the Google Analytics alternative that protects your data and your customer’s privacy.
+<em>Matomo's the Google Analytics alternative that protects your data and your customer's privacy.
 A powerful web analytics…</em>matomo.org</a><a href="https://matomo.org/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developers.google.com/speed/pagespeed/insights/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developers.google.com/speed/pagespeed/insights/"><strong>PageSpeed Insights</strong><br />
 <em>Have specific, answerable questions about using PageSpeed Insights?
 Ask your question on Stack Overflow.
 For general…</em>developers.google.com</a><a href="https://developers.google.com/speed/pagespeed/insights/" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>